-The teacher should discuss the outcome of adaptive teaching strategies with the phase or subject leader.
+The teacher should discuss the outcome of adaptive teaching strategies with the class/phase leader.
 The teacher and leader should decide together whether the pupil may require further testing or investigation of their needs and, if so, refer to the SENCO.